oneyanshi/csc521/python-quirk/README.md

 ##lexer.py
-lexer.py takes in a Quirk file, iterates through it, splits the text by white space before splitting once more to ensure that lexemes are not stuck together*.
+lexer.py takes in a Quirk file, iterates through it, splits the text by white space before splitting once more to ensure that lexemes are not stuck together.
 It is then tokenized based upon the Quirk tokens.

 A `var` would be assigned the `VAR` token, for example.
 The output for the lexer.py will be a full tokenized version of the program in the Quirk file.
 The output will then be used in the parser discussed below.

 * still working out the bugs
+* works for the most part, though
+* need to be aware of spaces !!! worry about edge cases in the parser

 ##PartialParser.py